-Today is the 10th, and my Hugo site has always looked wrong.
+Today is the 10th, and my Hugo site has been looked wrong.
 I forgot what I did to it, and it only deployed successfully once.

 1 ¶